 What results has Pat had from learning to code?

 Since leaving his job to work on Starter Story full-time Pat has been able to travel more and he spent time living in South East Asia.
-He is now making $12,000 per month from sponsorship deals and people paying to join the Starter Story community.
+He is now making $50,000 per month from sponsorship deals and people paying to read Starter Story.

 What technologies does Pat Walls use?